jeonghanlee/epics-trainings/docs/CH1/installation.md

 $ git clone ssh://git@git-local.als.lbl.gov:8022/alsu/epics/alsu-epics-environment.git ~/epics
 ```

-By the cloning the repository, you have the environment at the `${HOME}/epics` folder.
-In most case, you are ready to use it.
+By cloning the repository, you have the environment at the `${HOME}/epics` folder.
+In most cases, you are ready to use it.

 ## Configure the ALS-U EPICS enviornment